LibertyDSNP/spec/pages/Messages/Announce.md

 ## Purpose
 1. Describe the method to announce [DSNP Messages](/Messages/Overview) to the blockchain.
-1. Provide Solidity code examples (pending final contract)
+1. Provide Solidity code examples (pending final contract).
-1. Facilitate use of SDK and locating of on-chain data
+1. Facilitate use of SDK and locating of on-chain data.

 ## Assumptions
-* Chain messages are on Ethereum
+* Chain messages are on Ethereum.
-* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378)
+* Message data is posted via [Ethereum log events](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378).
 * Signature algorithm is [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 This allows the use `ecreover` to get public keys.
 A public key also need not be included in a log event for ease of validation.
 * content hashes are created via the same [keccak-256 hashing algorithm](https://en.wikipedia.org/wiki/SHA-3) used by Ethereum.

 ## Announcing DSNP Events